The Boston Railroad 004 (49mm)

 The Waltham National Watch Company originally manufactured this watch in Waltham, Massachusettes in 1918.
 In this same year, the United States Congress passed the Esch-Cummins Act, which was the first federal law to regulate the railroad industry.
 This act was a major milestone in the history of manufacturing in the United States, as it allowed the Interstate Commerce Commission to set maximum railroad rates and gave the government power to approve or reject railroad consolidations.
 The Esch-Cummins Act was named after its primary sponsors, Senator Edwin Esch of Wisconsin and Representative James Cummins of Iowa.
 Senator Esch was a Republican and Representative Cummins was a Democrat, but they were able to work together to pass this important legislation.
 The act allowed the government to regulate the railroad industry, which was essential for the development of manufacturing and transportation in the United States.
 It also helped to ensure that railroads could not take advantage of their customers by charging too much for shipping goods.
 Today, we commemorate the anniversary of the Esch-Cummins Act, which was a major milestone in the history of manufacturing in the United States.

-This watch's movement is serial number 27538401 from the Waltham Watch Company.
 Also known as American Watch Company and American Waltham Watch Company, Waltham was one of the leaders in attempting an entirely new concept, machines making machines.
 Prior to this, a watchmaker would hand-make each part of a movement one-at-a-time.
 Operating from 1851-1957, Waltham called its product the "Scientific Watch."
 Waltham's innovative, precise machining techniques made parts interchangeable, and their early version of the assembly line made high-quality watches efficient to produce.
 Legend has it that Henry Ford drew inspiration for his assembly line production from a visit to Waltham's factory.
 Located on the bank of the Charles River in "Watch City" (Waltham), Massachusetts, the factory has since been converted to apartment lofts.

 Watch Specifications